Documentation on MQL5: IsSubsetOf / Standard Library

 Return Value

-Returns true if the current set is a subset, or false otherwise.
+Returns true if the current sorted set is a subset, or false otherwise.